 The business world has changed on different levels in various industries.
 The days where a suit was considered a universal mandatory armour in the workplace is now history.
 What might be seen as professional in one company might be too formal and not fitting in another.

 Some startups are famous for having a more lax atmosphere, whilst others are still inclined to adopt the professional approach.
 Some companies work in a very corporate environment, whilst others work in a very casual setting, so be sure to do your research on the company environment before you turn up for your interview.
 Not to mention, always keep the role and industry in mind.

-If you don't manage to gauge the office dress code from the company's social media pages or website, try asking your recruiter or call up or email the company's HR department.
+If you don't manage to gauge the office dress code from the company's social media pages or website, try asking your recruiter.

 When in doubt, steer towards the formal style.
 But, in general, take things one step up to the daily dress code of the company, and dress relatively smart.